Mexican Soccer Facts

 The governing body of Mexican soccer is the Federación Mexicana de Fútbol Asociación, known as the FMF.
 According to the Ole Ole website, “The FMF was one of the first federations in North America to professionalize football in 1943.”
 Mexican soccer falls under the jurisdiction of FIFA, soccer’s global governing body.
 Both the national team and club sides are part of the Confederation of North, Central American and Caribbean Association Football, known as CONCACAF.

 There are four professional leagues in Mexico.
-The highest level is the Primera División.
+The highest level is known as the Primera División.
 This is followed by the Liga de Ascenso, Segunda División and finally the Tercera División.
 Mexican clubs also compete in the Super Liga against teams from the United States and Canada.
 The Inter Liga, meanwhile, is a competition between Mexican clubs to decide which two teams go on to compete in the Copa Libertadores, the biggest club competition in South America.
-Mexican clubs are allowed to compete in this competition despite being based outside of South America.
+Mexican clubs are allowed to compete in this competition despite being based outside South America.

 The Albion Road soccer website states that the two giants of Mexican club soccer are Chivas and América.
 The derby match played between them is known as the Superclasico.
-Toluca and Cruz Azul are two of the other top-flight Mexican club sides.
+Toluca and Cruz Azul are two of the other big top-flight Mexican club sides.

 The Mexican national team is known by two nicknames, the “Equipo Azteca", or Aztec Team, and “El Tri", a reference to the tri-color flag of Mexico.
 The national team has two different soccer shirts, one green and one white.
 Mexico has qualified for 14 World Cup competitions between 1930 and 2010.
 The team has never won the completion but has reached the quarter finals on two occasions.
 As the official FIFA website highlights, both these quarter final finishes were achieved when Mexico hosted the tournament in 1970 and 1986.